 With a starting price of $14,799, the Busa is also pretty affordable.
 This sportbike features an inline four-cylinder liquid-cooled 1,340cc engine.
 It reaches 197 horsepower, 114 pound-feeet of torque, and 593 pounds of curb weight.
 The Suzuki Hayabusa is created for smooth operation at speed and rides hard enough for even the most skilled riders to have a lot of fun with.
 But the Kawasaki is a strong contender.

 The Kawasaki Ninja ZX-14r

 The ZX-14r is serious competition for the Suzuki Hayabusa.
-The first sportbike to surpass 150 miles per hour back in the day, the Ninja ZX-14r definitely that holds its own with the Hayabusa.
+Famed for being the first factory sportbike to surpass 150 miles per hour since classics like the HDR Vincent Black Shadow had clocked such speeds on the salt flats in the 1940s, the Ninja ZX-14r came onto the scene doing 159 mph in 1989––according to Cycle World.
+This bike definitely holds its own with the Hayabusa.
 In fact, it actually goes faster.

 It has arguably been the better bike since the 2012 release saw massive upgrades.
 The Kawasaki bike comes in either metallic diablo black or golden blazed green.
 It’s a little more expensive starting at $14,999, but some might argue that you get what you pay for.

 The 2020 Kawasaki Ninja ZX-14r touts a tremendous top speed of 189 mph.
 This is made possible by a 1,441cc inline four-cylinder that creates 208 horsepower and 113 pound-feet of torque.
 This touring bike is made for speed and durability.
 Its curb weight of 593 pounds is powered by engineering that also benefits some from Moto GP.